 Signage

 If you install CCTV, installing signage will help boost its effectiveness as a preventative deterrent.
-Potential fly-tipper will likely head the warnings that their actions are being monitored and recorded and look for other waste disposal methods.

 Fixed Penalties

-One of the key motivating factors for those involved in fly-tipping is cost-cutting.
-If perpetrators are aware that you are actively monitoring fly-tipping hotspots and imposing fines with serious financial repercussions, it is likely to be a highly effective deterrent.
+If perpetrators are aware that you’re actively monitoring fly-tipping hotspots and imposing fines with serious financial repercussions, it is likely to be a highly effective deterrent.

-Redeployable Cameras for Fly-Tipping Prevention
+Effective, Easy-to-Install CCTV for Fly-Tipping Prevention

-They help police and local authorities gather evidence for prosecutions and act as a visual deterrent to potential offenders.
+They help Police and Local Authorities gather evidence for prosecutions and act as a visual deterrent to potential offenders.

 To enhance their effectiveness at tackling fly-tipping, we can supply them with video analytics and ANPR cameras to capture clear images of licence plates.